malapuptus/complex-explorer/docs/BETA_TEST.md

 - [ ] Confirm the UI never "dead-ends" (you can always keep going or exit cleanly)
 - [ ] Try one navigation detour (switch views, return, confirm state is consistent)
 - [ ] If export exists: export and re-import once
+- [ ] If you do have the time, please go through a full list of 100 words

 ## What to test (pick any)